Safely Visit the Museum

 As of June 1, 2020 (members) and June 2 (general public), we welcome guests to visit the National WWI Museum and Memorial.
 Your visit will be different due to the spread of COVID-19, but safety is our top priority for our guests, staff and volunteers.
 In conjunction with guidelines provided by health agencies at the local, state and federal level, the Museum and Memorial has adjusted its operations to provide a safe opportunity to visit America’s official WWI Museum and Memorial.

 What Is Different?

-- The Museum is open from 10 a.m. – 5 p.m. daily through Labor Day (and closed on Mondays after Labor Day).
+- The Museum is open from 10 a.m. – 5 p.m.
+Tuesday - Sunday (and open daily Memorial Day through Labor Day).

 - Ample social distancing space is available throughout the galleries.

 - In conjunction with the Mayor of Kansas City’s executive order, as of Monday, June 29, guests are required to wear facemasks inside the Museum.
 Guests are not required to wear facemasks on the exterior grounds of the Memorial.
 Please visit the City of Kansas City’s website for more information and to view the limited number of exceptions.